barkerest/hidapi/README.md

 # HidApi

 This is a Ruby port of the [HID API from Signal 11](http://www.signal11.us/oss/hidapi).

+__I am not associated with Signal 11.__

-More specifically, it is a port of the "libusb" version of the HID API.
+More specifically, it is a
+port of the "libusb" version of the HID API.
 I took creative liberty where I needed to and basically just sought to make it work uniformly.
 The gem relies on the [libusb](https://rubygems.org/gems/libusb).

 I know there are at least two other projects that were meant to bring an HID API to the Ruby world.
 However, one of them is a C plugin (no real problem, just not Ruby) and the other is an FFI wrapper around the original HID API with